Giro 2011 – Stage 2

 Since he was in the area anyway, C. joined them…

-He saved himself the trouble of climbing the 12 kilometers or so to Sankta Cristina, from where the road was closed.
+He saved himself the trouble of climbing the 12 kilometers or so to Santa Cristina, from where the road was closed.

-This is also the road to the Gardena, which starts way down in Ponte di Gardena – in Plan de Gralba you turn left to climb the that final.
+This is also the road to the Gardena, which starts way down in Ponte di Gardena – in Plan de Gralba you turn left to climb the final of that pass.

 But since it was advised to cycle counterclockwise, he continued to the summit of the Sella…